facebook/zstd/doc/zstd_compression_format.md

 Divided by 8, each share is 16 large.

-In order to reach 8, 8-5=3 lowest states will count "double", taking shares twice larger, requiring one more bit in the process.
+In order to reach 8, 8-5=3 lowest states will count "double", doubling the number of shares (32 in width), requiring one more bit in the process.

-Numbering starts from higher states using less bits.
+Baseline is assigned starting from the higher states using fewer bits, and proceeding naturally, then resuming at the first state, each takes its allocated width from Baseline.

 | state order      |   0   |   1   |    2   |   3  |   4   |
 | ---------------- | ----- | ----- | ------ | ---- | ----- |